When a prospective client approaches us about integrating our solution, often the first question they have is about how we handle data security.

 In addition, Windward offers generic ODBC/JDBC and OleDB connections.
 For these connections, you often have to build the connection string yourself.
 We refer our clients to a very helpful website, ConnectionStrings.com, in order to assist them in gathering the proper server, communications port, database name, username and password to build the connection string for a successful connection.

 A connection string will also need to be used in order to write the code to connect the Windward Engine (both .NET or Java) to your datasource.
 This can be easily generated in AutoTag by using our Generate Code utility in order to build a connection string from your already working connection in AutoTag.

-In summary, Windward easily integrates with your existing security structure, allowing for ease of integration and maintenance.
-You can start working with the product without any additional security setup.
+In summary, Windward can easily integrate with your existing security structure, allowing for easier maintenance.
+You can start working with Windward without additional security setup.